2018ik/2018ik.github.io/_wiki/spirit.markdown

 2. The last Adam became a life-giving Spirit (1 Cor.
 15:45)
    1. The life-giving Spirit being the consummation of the Triune God; it was not until post-resurrection that the Trinity was revealed in full (Matt.
 28:19).
 3. The compound Spirit typified by the holy anointing oil in Exodus 30
-4. The Spirit of life in Romans 8
+4. The Spirit of life, Spirit of God, Spirit of Christ, and Christ Himself in Romans 8 all referring to the compound Spirit
 5. The seven Spirits in Revelation

 ## Etymology